Helpling/jenkins-job-builder/doc/source/definition.rst

          # Generic macro call with a parameter
          - add:
             number: "ZERO"
-         # Generic macro called without a parameter.
-Never do this!
-         # See below for the resulting wrong output :(
-         - add

 Then ``<builders />`` section of the generated job show up as::